agungbaruna/agungbaruna/README.md

 ## Projects

 Currently, I'm working on a project to develop a web-based application for forest and land fire risk forecasting in peatlands.
-The application is developed using Python with [Streamlit](https://streamlit.io).
-Unfortunately, The application will be used only for internal staff.
+I use [Weather Research Forecasting](https://www.mmm.ucar.edu/models/wrf) as an input to fire risk model.
+I make an automation script in R so that the model can updated daily.
+The application is developed using Python with [Streamlit](https://streamlit.io) package (previously in [R Shiny](https://shiny.posit.co).
+Unfortunately, The application is used only for internal staff.

 Other individual project, like developing the R package for installing and post-processing the [Weather Research Forecasting](https://github.com/agungbaruna/Rwrf) is still under development.
 The package is intended to make it easier for users to install WRF and post-process its output.